Insurance

 Partnering with a good insurance broker can help clarify the requirements in unfamiliar geographies.
 Knowing the ins and outs of underwriters adds value when creative solutions are necessary.
 Wings Insurance is an excellent resource if you are looking for options or a second opinion.

 Aviation insurance has been pretty chaotic over the last few years.
-I reached out to TOM HAUGE OF WINGS INSURANCE, and he gave a good summary of the current state of the industry and outlook in 2024:
+I reached out to Tom Hauge of Wings Insurance, and he gave a good summary of the current state of the industry and outlook in 2026:

 Aviate